esteinig/achilles/README.md

 :palm_tree: **`achilles inspect`**

-Inspect a collection or model within a collection, also with more detail using the flag `-p`:
+Inspect a collection or model within a collection, with more detail using the flag `-p`:

 ```
 Usage: achilles inspect [OPTIONS]